 39. Take Inspiration from Other People’s Work

-Remember, being inspired and copying are two different concepts.
-Copies are excusable at first, but then you need to find your own style.
+Remember, being inspired and copying is two different concepts.
+Copies are excusable at first, but then you need to find your style.

 40. Learn to Edit Photos

 Adobe Photoshop only costs $10 per month.
-And this gives you a huge number of possibilities.
-Practice handling.
+And this gives you a massive number of possibilities – practice handling.
 Learn new things.
 Get inspired by how other photographers are processing your photos.
-Look for what is right for you.
+Look for what is suitable for you.

 And with Lightroom, which comes bundled with Photoshop for $10, you can even edit photos from your phone.
 It’s incredibly convenient.